top of page

 _PFD3981.jpg

-The flowers have no particular involvement with what is to come.
-However, they are significant.
-Two flowers that continuously resonated throughout my childhood.
-One is the Magnolia.
-We had a tree in front of the house.
-We were of similar age and it was my duty to clear its mess.
+We had a magnolia tree in the front of the house.
+It was my duty to clear its mess.
 There is shedding, shedding and shedding and more shedding throughout the year.
 A big thank you to some magnolia tree owners on Fentiman Road.
 Their scent in spring is unique and so uplifting.

 The flower here is a Magnolia/daisy hybrid.